Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative

 \subsection{The Instrumental Variable estimate}

 In many settings the NUC assumption may be thought unreasonably strong.
 The Instrumental Variable (IV) method offers a means for circumventing the problem of unmeasured confounding to consistently estimate the hypothetical estimand.
-It works via the construction of a pseudo-randomized controlled trial by substituting each patients' observed treatment $X$ with a predicted treatment $\hat{X}$ given the IV, $Z$. $Z$ needs to fulfill the following three assumptions in order to be a valid IV: \begin{itemize} \item{IV1: $Z$ is associated, or predicts $X$;} \item{IV2: $Z$ is independent of $Y_1$ given $X$ and $U$;} \item{IV3: $Z$ and $Y_1$ do not share a common cause.} \end{itemize} IV1 is often referred to as the relevance assumption and the $Z$ - $X$ relationship can be empirically tested from a regression of $X$ on $Z$.
-The assumption would be invalidated if this association is weak, with an $F$-statistic of at least 10 often used as a threshold.
-Assumption IV2 is also referred to as the exclusion restriction and requires $Z$ to only influence $Y_1$ through $X$ but not directly.
-IV3, the exchangeability assumption, requires that $Z$ and $Y_1$ are not themselves confounded. \cite{Greenland01, Aso20, Lousdal18} \\ \\ In its simplest form where only one IV is used and no adjustment for covariates is made, the IV estimate for $\beta(Y_1)$ is the ratio of the $Y_{1}-Z$ association and the $X-Z$ association:
+It works via the construction of a pseudo-randomized controlled trial using a variable $Z$ which needs to fulfill the following three assumptions in order to be a valid IV: \begin{itemize} \item{IV1: $Z$ is associated, or predicts $X$;} \item{IV2: $Z$ is independent of $Y_1$ given $X$ and $U$;} \item{IV3: $Z$ and $Y_1$ do not share a common cause.} \end{itemize} IV1 is often referred to as the relevance assumption and the $Z-X$ relationship can be empirically tested from a regression of $X$ on $Z$.
+The assumption would be invalidated if this association is weak, with an $F$-statistic of at least 10 often used as a threshold for good strength of an IV. \cite{Stock02} Assumption IV2 is also referred to as the exclusion restriction and requires $Z$ to only influence $Y_1$ through $X$ but not directly.
+IV3, the exchangeability assumption, requires that $Z$ and $Y_1$ are not themselves confounded. \cite{Greenland01, Aso20, Lousdal18}.\\ \\ In its simplest form where only one IV is used and no adjustment for covariates is made, the IV estimate for $\beta$ is the ratio of the $Y_{1}-Z$ association and the $X-Z$ association:

+In order to enable consistent estimation of hypothetical estimand (\ref{equ:causal_estimand}) using (3), we additionally make the homogeneity assumption that the average treatment effect is constant across both levels of the IV $Z$, at each level of the treatment \cite{Bowden21b}:

 A more general method for IV estimation with a continuous outcome that allows for multiple IVs and covariate adjustment is Two-Stage Least Squares (TSLS) \cite{Aso20}.
-To implement TSLS with a single IV $Z$ and the measured confounder $W_{1}$, we would first fit a regression model for $X$ given $Z$ and $W_{1}$:
+To implement TSLS with a single IV $Z$ and the measured confounder $W_{1}$, we first fit a logistic regression model for $X$ given $Z$ and $W_{1}$:

 The estimated coefficients of this model are then used to predict $X$ given $Z$ and $W_{1}$ as $\hat{X}$, which is then itself regressed on $Y_{1}$ and $W_{1}$ in a second-stage model: